wish/qproxy/README.md

 # qproxy
 qproxy is a single frontend API for multiple backend queueing systems.
 It supports gRPC as well as http/json via the gRPC-Gateway.
+For multi-cloud environments, or environments with multiple queueing systems, qproxy provides a unified interface and a single place for metrics, rate limiting, etc.

 qproxy currently supports SQS as a backend, with plans to add GCP's PubSub.